aces/Loris/modules/publication/help/publication.md

 - `publication_uploads`: This configuration determines the directory where file uploads get stored.
 By default, this directory will be `/data/publication_uploads/` but it is not automatically created.
+- `publication_delections`: Only users that are affiliated with the proposal can delete.

 ## Interactions with LORIS